Instructor:

 All students entering the Department of Civil Engineering must have a

-laptop computer that they can use in their engineering classes and labs.
+laptop computer to use in their engineering classes and labs.
 The

 laptop computer must be capable of connecting to the Internet via wireless and